lvicario/covid-slayer/README.md

 $ yarn
 $ yarn dev
 ```
-> `yarn mock` will concurrently run scripts for the mock api (json-server & json-server-auth) & the app
+> `yarn dev` will concurrently run scripts for express server/api & the app

 ### Demo
 1. Register by clicking the register link